What is the difference between acute and chronic pain?

 How long do most procedures take?

 Most procedures take less than 15 minutes.
-With preparation time and recovery, expect to be in the office 1-2 hours for a procedure.
+With preparation time and recovery, expect to be in the office for about 30 minutes.
+When you get IV anesthesia, you should plan to wait for about two hours in the surgery center.

 When will I be able to return to work?